HaikuTeam/animator/QA.md

 I can pan the stage using two-finger panning
 I can zoom the stage using Command+Plus/Minus
 I can zoom the stage using the global menu
+I can zoom the stage by pinching on a trackpad
 When zoomed, the scale/rotation cursors are not pixelated I can pan infinitely on stage without seeing a clip edge I can drag an element on stage (and see position changes reflected in timeline)